segmentio/segment-docs/src/connections/destinations/catalog/gosquared/index.md

 ## Mobile and Server-Side Tracking

-To track data via Segment's mobile and server-side sources, you will need to enter a GoSquared API Key, which can be created in your [GoSquared account](https://www.gosquared.com/settings/api).
+To track data using Segment's mobile and server-side sources, you will need to enter a GoSquared API Key, which can be created in your [GoSquared account](https://www.gosquared.com/settings/api).
 The API Key must have "Write Tracking" access.
 All functionality is supported by mobile and server-side tracking.

 - - -